 Many of us are watching people we love disappear from our lives in a different way than we expected.
 We’re learning that the confusion, sadness, and anger that characterize Alzheimer’s disease aren’t experienced only by the patient.
 We’re left looking for new ways to interact and trying to find the delicate balance between honoring and respecting our loved ones as adults and doing all we can to ensure their needs are met.

-If you begin to suspect there is an issue (don’t second guess yourself—trust what you’re observing), ask your physician for a referral to a medical professional who specializes in the diagnosis and treatment of Alzheimer’s and other dementias.
-This might be a gerontologist, neurologist, psychologist or psychiatrist.
+If you begin to suspect there is an issue (don’t second guess yourself—trust what you’re observing), ask your physician for a referral to a medical professional who specializes in diagnosing and treating Alzheimer’s and other dementias.
+This might be a gerontologist, neurologist, psychologist, or psychiatrist.

 Early stage Alzheimer’s, or Mild Cognitive Impairment (MCI), is often difficult to detect – and mild signs of dementia could be caused by something easily addressed, like medication issues or nutritional deficiencies.
 Even if the diagnosis is Alzheimer’s, having the support and assistance of an experienced medical professional is critically important.

 Learn the stages of the disease.
-Learn how to more effectively communicate with someone with Alzheimer’s.
+Learn how to communicate with someone with Alzheimer’s more effectively.
 Understand the behaviors you can expect to see, and become comfortable with knowing you (and your beloved) have little control over the behaviors—or the occasional heartbreak they cause you.
 Find resources that are appropriate for you.
 Even if you’re not the primary caregiver, if this disease is affecting someone you love, it is affecting you.
 If a sibling or another loved one is the caregiver, you’ll want to know how best to offer support.

 Bette Davis said, “Getting old is not for sissies.”
-Well, neither is loving someone who is getting old—if he or she is suffering from Alzheimer’s disease.
+Well, neither is loving someone who is getting old—if they are suffering from Alzheimer’s disease.
 So be kind to yourself, educate yourself and seek and accept support as you share a long goodbye with your beloved.